jonrad/femtoassembler/README.md

 # femtoassembler
 Most of the javascript assembler and executor code is borrowed from https://github.com/Schweigi/assembler-simulator, I just ripped it apart using a combination of bash, perl and scripts written in node.

+Below gif shows an example run of calculating fib of 10 using an 8 bit integer values (Registers only, no need to use actual memory other than for the cpu instructions).
+The left pane is the result from skaffold, the next pane is the stdout of the cpu node, followed by 4 instruction nodes that I found interesting, followed by the actual command to run the command.
+The result is in hex:
 ![8 Bit Fib(10)](examples/fib8bit.gif)

 # Running